 Here, advanced settings are crucial as they allow you to create exceptions, permitting certain apps to bypass the firewall or establishing rules to block all traffic from a particular source.

-By selecting Advanced settings, you will see the following window, where you can create rules and configure monitoring:
+By selecting Advanced settings, you will see a window like the one shown in the screenshot below, where you can create rules and configure monitoring:

 Windows Defender Firewall Security on Local Computer